 - Offers a special opportunity for one-on-one conversations to answer ongoing questions or to resolve problems.

-If you're having a work week and don't know if you have a writer assigned to your topic area, feel free to email the doc team lead, Jean-Yves Perrier, and he'll see if he can find someone to go.
+If you're having a work week and don't know if you have a writer assigned to your topic area, feel free to email the doc team lead, Chris Mills, and he'll see if he can find someone to go.
 We will try to get someone there (or, better, to get a writer assigned to your project)!
 Keep in mind, though, that the writing team is small, so finding someone to attend a work week on short notice is tricky.

 Doc status pages